getporter/porter/docs/content/compatible-registries.md

 we have found.

-There is an explicit verification using Porter because we use specific libraries, such as cnab-to-oci, and this helps us communicate confidently that we've tested out a particular registry and know that it will work for you.
+There is an explicit verification using Porter because we use specific libraries, such as [cnab-to-oci], and this helps us communicate confidently that we've tested out a particular registry and know that it will work for you.

 | Registry | CNAB Compatible | Porter Verified |